edwrdq/Doral-Dynamics/docs/tutorials/4_pid_tuning.md

 ## Introduction

-PIDs are used in the majority of motion algorithms in LemLib.
-There are 2 PID Controllers used by LemLib: one for lateral motion, and one for angular motion.
+PIDs are used in the majority of motion algorithms in DDX.
+There are 2 PID Controllers used by DDX: one for lateral motion, and one for angular motion.
 This tutorial will focus on tuning those PIDs.

 ## What is a PID?